 Phlebotomists typically do the following:

-Phlebotomists primarily draw blood, which is then used for different kinds of medical laboratory testing.
-In medical and diagnostic laboratories, patient interaction is sometimes only with the phlebotomist.
-Because all blood samples look the same, phlebotomists must carefully identify and label the sample they have drawn and enter it into a database.
-Some phlebotomists draw blood for other purposes, such as at blood drives where people donate blood.
-In order to avoid causing infection or other complications, phlebotomists must keep their work area and instruments clean and sanitary.
+Phlebotomists primarily draw blood, which is then used for different kinds of medical laboratory testing or for procedures, such as transfusions.
+In medical and diagnostic laboratories, patients sometimes interact only with the phlebotomist.
+In donation centers or locations that have blood drives, phlebotomists draw blood from donors.
+Because all blood looks the same, phlebotomists must carefully identify and label the blood they have collected and enter the information into a database.

 Work Environment